Anna Sorokina (actress): Biography

 In 2019, as part of the theater troupe, she took part in the project Russian Theater Seasons in Cyprus with Dmitry Burkhankin's play Desperate Dreamers, where Sorokina's production and play were received very kindly.
 Also, the performance was presented in the framework of the prestigious VII Festival The Oldest Theaters of Russia.

 Personal life

-There is a daughter, Polina (born 2011).
+She has a daughter, Polina, who was born in 2011.